cpliakas/dynamo-db-odm/README.md

 *NOTE:* Other ODMs use the [unit of work pattern](http://robrich.org/archive/2012/04/18/design-patterns-for-data-persistence-unit-of-work-pattern-and.aspx) when persisting data to the backend.
-Due to the nature of DynamoDB and the desire to keep this library light-weight, we opted not to use this pattern.
+Due to the nature of DynamoDB and the desire to keep this library lightweight, we opted not to use this pattern.

 ### Composite Primary Keys